-UX research, narrative and concept development.
+UX research and design, narrative and concept development.

 Many of New York's boroughs are considered as food deserts, meaning that they are not readily accessible to healthy and fresh produce.
 How might we bring fresh and healthy produce to underserved communities?
 Fresh Rover delivers not only fresh and easy meals to food deserts, but also gives families the ingredients necessary to prepare these meals at home.